 Electricity exports should not be subtracted from electricity generation data used for calculating and monitoring the baseline emission rate.

-Any future amendments to "Project Boundary" definition in ACM0002 should be considered as applicable to the present methodology, unless stated otherwise.
+Any future amendments to "Project Boundary" definition in the "Tool to calculate the emission factor for an electricity system" should be considered as applicable to the present methodology, unless stated otherwise.